cathydutton/cathydutton.github.io/_drafts/2017-02-18-have-no-fear.markdown

 If nothing you create ever fails can you really claim to have pushed yourself creatively?
 Or to have to experimented with concepts and theories that go beyond what is currently available?

 Failure is not a bad thing, and in design it should be expected.
-Every design will fail for some users, some of the time.
-Its important to remember that these failures are not permanent, just steps on the path towards a more inclusive solution.
+Failure should be seen not as a negative outcome but as part of the design process.
+Every design will fail, for all users, a few users, all of the time or some of the time.
+Its important to remember that these failures are not permanent they are just steps on the path towards a more inclusive service.

-Accepting these failures can remove the fear factor and allow for a more creative design process where boundaries are pushed.
-During the Alpha phase of a project there is no shame in admitting that a prototype or user journey just didn't work.
-This approach should be encouraged to ensure the team gets the most out of this phase.
-Trying the previously untried is the only way to improve existing services.
+Accepting failures as part of the process will remove the fear factor and allow us to work with new approaches, ideas and techniques more freely.
+During the Alpha phase of projects this approach should be encouraged providing a more creative environment where boundaries can be pushed.
+Trying the previously untried is the only way to improve existing solutions.

 <blockquote>
 “Failure is simply the opportunity to begin again, this time more intelligently”